Vector Autoregressive Evolution for Dynamic Multi-Objective Optimisation: Results

-Table \ref{tab:igd_hv} presents the mean and standard deviation values of MIGD and MHV obtained by five algorithms for 17 problems (No. 1--9 are biobjective and No. 10--17 are triobjective problems) with $(n_t, \tau_t)=(10,10)$, where statistical significance was performed with Wilcoxon-sum test at a significance of 0.05.
+Table \ref{tab:igd_hv} presents the mean and standard deviation values of MIGD and MHV obtained by five algorithms for 17 problems (No. 1--9 are biobjective and No. 10--17 are triobjective problems) with $(n_t, \tau_t)=(10,10)$, where statistical significance was performed by Wilcoxon-sum test with Bonferroni correction at a significance of 0.05.
+The results on other settings of $(n_t, \tau_t)$ can be found in the supplementary material.
 To rank these algorithms, we applied nondominated sorting \cite{Deb2002NSGA2} to sort the paired values (MIGD, MHV) of five algorithms for each problem, resulting in at most five fronts with the algorithms in the 1st front being assigned rank 1.
 Algorithms in the same front will have the same rank value, and the ranking result is shown in Fig.~\ref{fig:alg-rank}.
 After that, the rank values of each algorithm are averaged over the 17 problems, and the average values of all the algorithms are further sorted in an ascending order to determine the overall rank of each algorithm (see the last row of Table~\ref{tab:igd_hv}).
 The two measures are consistent in most of the cases with a few exceptions, which have been also observed in other studies \cite{Jiang2019SDP}.

 DF1 and DF2 are two relatively simple DMOPs where all the PS segments move in the same direction after a change, and DF2 involves the change of position-related variables which could cause drastic loss of population diversity.
 For these two problems, Tr-RM-MEDA performs best, followed by VARE for DF1 and MOEA/D-SVR for DF2.
 PPS's MIGD values are one order of magnitude bigger than the other algorithms, implying that it is ineffective to capture the movement of PS for these two problems.
 The relatively large IGD value by VARE for DF2 may suggest VARE does not handle diversity loss as well as Tr-RM-MEDA and MOEA/D-SVR.